If you want to escape the crowds, four new hidden huts will make you feel at home in the mountains.

 “Imagine getting out of work on a Friday night and skinning the 2.3 miles up to the hut under the moonlight.
 The next morning, you make breakfast, skin up the Chittenden Brook Trail, get on the Long Trail heading north for a jaunt, and you’re on top of the terrain that RASTA created with the National Forest,” said RJ Thompson, Executive Director of the Vermont Huts Association, adding that glade development immediately above the hut is being considered as part of the Velomont Trail review process.

-The hut will be installed later this fall.
-Students at the Yestermorrow Design/Build School are currently putting the final touches on details like hand-carved trim on the building’s exterior and a panoramic mountain decal on the built-in reading nook.
+The hut was installed in fall of 2018 and opened to visitors last December.
+Students at the Yestermorrow Design/Build School put final touches on details like hand-carved trim on the building’s exterior and a panoramic mountain decal on the built-in reading nook.

-The Vermont Huts Association opened reservations for its new Chittenden Brook Hut to members on August 17 for dates starting December 1, 2018.
-Member rates from the second Tuesday in October to Memorial Day are $110 per weekday night and $155 per weekend night.
+The hut is open to the public for reservations year-round through Vermont Huts Association.
+Member rates from the second Monday in October to Memorial Day are $110 per weekday night and $155 per weekend night.
 During the summer, the cabin can be rented for $135 per weekday night or $175 per weekend night.
+But be sure to book early for the winter—last season, the hut was booked up quickly.
 Reservations at vermonthuts.org

 Medawisla Lodge & Cabins, Second Roach Pond, ME